camunda/feel-scala/docs/1.11/function-provider-spi.md

 Depending how the FEEL engine is used, the function provider can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.

-In the second case, create a new file `org.camunda.feel.spi.CustomFunctionProvider` in the folder `META-INF/services/`.
+In the second case, create a new file `org.camunda.feel.context.CustomFunctionProvider` in the folder `META-INF/services/`.
 It must contain all function providers by their full qualified name.

 ```
-org.camunda.feel.example.spi.CustomScalaFunctionProvider
+org.camunda.feel.example.context.CustomScalaFunctionProvider
-org.camunda.feel.example.spi.CustomJavaFunctionProvider
+org.camunda.feel.example.context.CustomJavaFunctionProvider
 ```